manuparra/cc2122/practice2/REAME.md

 The term ‘serverless’ is somewhat misleading, as there are still servers providing these backend services, but all of the server space and infrastructure concerns are handled by the vendor.
 Serverless means that the developers can do their work without having to worry about servers at all.

-**Is Serverless for you**
+**Is Serverless for you?**

 Developers who want to decrease their go-to-market time and build lightweight, flexible applications that can be expanded or updated quickly may benefit greatly from serverless computing.

-Serverless architectures will reduce costs for applications that see inconsistent usage, with peak periods alternating with times of little to no traffic.
+Serverless architectures will reduce the cost for applications that see inconsistent usage, with peak periods alternating with times of little to no traffic.
 For such applications, purchasing a server or a block of servers that are constantly running and always available, even when unused, may be a waste of resources.
 A serverless setup will respond instantly when needed and will not incur costs when at rest.

 Also, developers who want to push some or all of their application functions close to end users for reduced latency will require at least a partially serverless architecture, since doing so necessitates moving some processes out of the origin server.

-**And now, what else? - What to implement**
+**And now, what else? - What to implement?**

-Now that you have been introduced to what Serverless is all about, I think it is time to discuss what this practice is all about.
+Now that you have been introduced to what Serverless is all about, it is time to discuss what this practice is all about.

-The main idea of the practice is to create a function or several functions that allow you to:
+The main idea of the practice is to create one or more functions that allow you to:

 - Capture/collect an image (e.g. from a URL) as input to the function.
 - The function must detect the faces that appear